Frazz by Jef Mallett for October 13, 2019

 6. Picture

-DonLee2 over 4 years ago
+DonLee2 about 5 years ago

 No one wants to think too hard on Mondays.
 Also, the Sunday NYT crossword is a curious thing — it can be both more and less difficult than the late-week dailies because, even though it’s larger, the clues are often punny and contain hints to tha answer, much like a Jeopardy! clue without the ding-dong music, video Daily Double, or Clue Crew.
 I’ve spent weeks on a Sunday puzzle only to finish the next Sunday puzzle in an hour.
 It can be both maddening and fun.